 To date, MLL has not turned a single client away that was in need of Applied Behavior Analysis services.
 We pay our employees the same rate regardless of the insurance provider to ensure that we are not discriminating against clients.
 In addition, employees receive advancement opportunities when they provide ABA services to a multitude of populations, disabilities, insurance carriers, etc. We are currently working with most major insurance providers in the state of Hawaii, including Medicaid and Medicare.

 Early intervention & a focus on effective intervention practices

 "ABA is the most effective method to teach children and adolescents with autism spectrum disorders (ASD) and other developmental disabilities, as well as brain injury and other traumas.
 BA practices have been endorsed by the Surgeon General, the National Institutes of Health (NIH), and the Association for Science in Autism Research.
 The skills and experience of an ABA professional are essential for success.
 In addition, extensive research studies suggest that intervention before three years of age (early intervention) yields the most promising long-term results for children with autism and developmental disabilities." -https://www.mayinstitute.org

 Mau Loa Learning is one of the few companies in Hawaii that provides Applied Behavior Analysis services through only state, national, and board certified/credentialed providers.
 This ensures that each client receives the most effective treatment by a qualified provider.
-Our providers hold at a minimum a Registered Behavior Technician (RBT) credential and Bachelors degree and are pursuing higher education in Applied Behavior Analysis or a related field (i.e. Special Education, Speech Therapy).
+Our providers hold at a minimum a Registered Behavior Technician (RBT) credential and are encouraged to pursue higher education in Applied Behavior Analysis or a related field (i.e. Special Education, Speech Therapy).
 We aim to begin early intervention services as soon as possible to increase the likelihood that the client will be able to live an independent and meaningful life.